simongt/spell-checker/README.md

 ## Skills required:
 - Splitting a string into an array
-- Iterating over an array (`for...in` loop, [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of))
 - Lowercasing a string
 - Checking if an array contains an item
-- Finding the index of a substring
+- Iterating over an array (`for...of` loop, [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of))

 <details>